dav-anderson/ramp_template/README.md

 Once you have finished compiling your binary will be available at the following path: `/target/x86_64-pc-windows-gnu/<debug or release>/<project_name>.exe`

-### Adding a Desktop Icon to your .EXE - WIP
+### Adding a Desktop Icon to your .EXE

 Determine what image you would like to use as your icon, this will typically be a .png file.
-You then must convert the `.png` to a `.ico` file type.
-Doing this requires you first install `imagemagick`.
+If you wish, you may convert a `.png` to a `.ico` filetype, this requires you first install `imagemagick`.

 `sudo apt install imagemagick`